Anatoly Torkunov

-Anatoly Vasilyevich Torkunov (Анатолий Васильевич Торкунов; born 26 August 1950) is a Soviet and Russian diplomat and international relations scholar.
+Anatoly Vasilyevich Torkunov (Анатолий Васильевич Торкунов; born 26 August 1950) is a Russian diplomat and international relations scholar.

-The rector of Moscow's State Institute of International Relations, Torkunov is a member of the Presidium of the Russian Academy of Sciences and the Collegium of the Ministry of Foreign Affairs of the Russian Federation.
+The rector of Moscow's State Institute of International Relations, Torkunov is a member of the Presidium of the Russian Academy of Sciences and the Board of the Ministry of Foreign Affairs of the Russian Federation.
 He is the President of MGIMO Endowment Fund.
 He serves as chairman of the United Nations Association of Russia.
-Since 2017 he a co-president of the Trianon Dialogue, Russian-French civil societies forum.
+He was a co-president of the Trianon Dialogue, Russian-French civil societies forum (2017-2022).

-Torkunov is a Russian Orientalist, focused on international relations, regional subsystems in Asia-Pacific Region and North-Eastern Asia, modern history of Korea, diplomatic history and practice.
-His research interests are historical and political factors of foreign policy-making; international conflicts; regional studies.
+Torkunov is a Russian Orientalist, focused on international relations, regional subsystems in Asia-Pacific Region and North-Eastern Asia, the modern history of Korea, and diplomatic history and practice.
+His research interests are the historical and political factors of foreign policy-making, international conflicts, and regional studies.

 Biography

-After graduation from MGIMO University (the Moscow State Institute of International Relations) in 1972, Torkunov began teaching at the institute, while carrying out post-graduate research related to Africa and Asia.
+After graduating from MGIMO University (the Moscow State Institute of International Relations) in 1972, Torkunov began teaching at the institute, while carrying out post-graduate research related to Africa and Asia.
 He was awarded the degree of candidate of sciences in history for a PhD thesis on the installation and consolidation of bureaucratic military rule in South Korea in 1977.
 His administrative career included working on positions of the rector's assistant, dean of the international office, vice-rector for international cooperation.
 He was in diplomatic service in Pyongyang and Washington.

-Upon returning to the Soviet Union he resumed his work at MGIMO, where he was elected dean of the School of international relations (1986), then promoted to the position of the first vice-rector (1989).
-In 1991 he was granted the title of professor.
-In 1992 Torkunov was elected as rector of MGIMO (re-elected in 1997, 2002, 2007 and 2012).
-In 1993 he was awarded the rank of Ambassador, in 1995 he received the degree of doctor of political sciences (thesis: "Korean Peninsula Security Challenges: International and intra-Korean aspects").
-In 1999 A. Torkunov was elected president of the Russian International Studies Association.
+Upon returning to the Soviet Union, he resumed his work at MGIMO, where he was elected dean of the School of international relations (1986), then promoted to the position of the first vice-rector (1989).
+In 1991, he was granted the title of professor.
+In 1992, Torkunov was elected as rector of MGIMO (re-elected in 1997, 2002, 2007 and 2012).
+In 1993, he was awarded the rank of Ambassador, in 1995, he received the degree of doctor of political sciences (thesis: "Korean Peninsula Security Challenges: International and intra-Korean aspects").
+In 1999, A. Torkunov was elected president of the Russian International Studies Association.
 Elected corresponding member of the Russian Academy of Sciences in 2003, he became a full member of the Academy in 2008.
+In 2022, he was elected member of the Presidium of the Russian Academy of Sciences.

+Anatoly Torkunov actively works in the field of academic diplomacy.
+On the Russian side, he has been a co-chairman on such bilateral dialogues as the Russian-French civil society forum “Trianon Dialogue”, Russian-Polish Group on Difficult Matters, Commission on Difficult Matters of the History of Russian-Japanese Relations, the Russian-Czech Discussion Forum and a chairman of the Expert Council of the Russian-Polish Center for Dialogue and Agreement.

 Torkunov holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary since 1993.